1. Helicopter Carried Vehicles — Part 1 (Introduction)

 A similar configuration could be used on many of the vehicles in this series.

-The future of Exactor seems uncertain, especially as it straddles the distance between the Mounted Close Combat Overwatch (MCCO) and Land Precision Strike (LPS) programmes, but it would no doubt provide an extra level of longer-range precision attack capability.
+The future of Exactor seems uncertain, especially as it straddles the distance between the Mounted Close Combat Overwatch (McCoy) and Land Precision Strike (LPS) programmes, but it would no doubt provide an extra level of longer-range precision attack capability.

 It is still being used, as shown in this recent tweet from 7 Regiment Royal Horse Artillery